Rush Limbaugh, the cutting edge of societal evolution.

 Because it's a typical product.

-Yeah, people think that they can sneak things by the host on this program.
+People think that they can sneak things by the host on this program.

-They always end up getting caught.
+Well, they always end up getting caught.

-Look, I my first house.
+Look, my first house.

 There's no doubt about that.

-He said, Oh, it's a solar panel.
+He said, no, it's a solar panel.

-That's gonna reduce your electric bill.
+Going to reduce your electric bill.

-I mean, what's coming out now is just the cost of utilities where it is now, it's it's payback right away.
+I mean, what's coming out now is it's just far superior with the cost of utilities where it is now.

 What are the biggest problems you people in the solar energy business have?

-I'm just gonna shoot you straight here.
+I'm just going to shoot you straight here.

 We're hippies.

-They want to leave the sun out of it because this if if it if the people is I don't know how people could miss it, but if a majority of people ever figure out that it's the sun that determines how hot and cold it is, and whether in fact there's even life, even to uh some of the most serious depths of the ocean.
+Because this if, if it, if the people is, I don't know how people could miss it, but if a majority of people ever figure out that it's the sun that determines how hot and cold it is and whether, in fact, there's even life, even to some of the most serious depths of the ocean, if you get down very, very deep in the ocean.

-We if you get down very, very deep in the ocean, it is the heat from the earth's core that enables sea life.
+It is the heat from the earth's core that enables sea life.

-I'm talking way, way down there.
+I'm talking way, way down there uh, but but the the, the.

 There would be no life.

-Uh and someday perhaps we will, but the global warming crowd doesn't want a focus.
+But the global warming crowd doesn't want a focus.

-Have you noticed third world countries never get blamed for having any effect on the climate?
+By the way, have you noticed third world countries never get blamed for having any effect on the climate?

-No, the poor women and minorities.
+No, the poor, women and minorities no, couldn't possibly.

-It's only people trying to improve their standard of living.
+It's only people trying to improve their standard of living uh, that do climate damage.

 It's such balderdash.

-They're just a bunch of religious fanatics, the global warming people told they are.
+They're just a bunch of religious fanatics.

-Maryland state officials said that they will not return the monkey who was seized from its owner in Montgomery County.
+Here at the prestigious and distinguished Limbaugh Institute FOR Advanced Conservative Studies from Rockville Maryland, Maryland state officials said that they will not return the monkey who was seized from its owner in Montgomery County.

-The state issued Elise Gayswitz.
+The state issued Elise Gazewitz.

 Is that right?

-Anyone who owned an exotic animal prior to May 31st, 2006, they're allowed to continue with possession, said the uh animal control captain Harold Allen.
+Anyone who owned an exotic animal prior to may 31st 2006 they're allowed to continue with possession, said the UH animal control captain, Harold Allen.

-Now, what makes this you know, big deal.
+Now Now, what makes this big deal?

 Woman's monkey's been taken away from her.